 It was not her concern, of course, whether the food that I ordered was good for me or not.
 I think she expected me to know what food was good and bad and to order accordingly.

-Replace your doctor with your waitress?
+Replace your doctor with your server?

 None of us would like our doctor to be our food server at a restaurant.
 He would tell us that we could not order certain foods because of health concerns, would probably limit the size of our portions, and not bring us any dessert.
-Likewise, though we might joke about it, we would not want our waitress to be our doctor.
-She would tell us what we want to hear, not bring any bad news or hurt us, and would tell us to eat anything we want.
-Of course, our health would suffer greatly under such treatment for she would not correct poor health habits nor cure our ailments.
+Likewise, though we might joke about it, we would not want our server to be our doctor.
+He would tell us what we want to hear, not bring any bad news or hurt us, and would tell us to eat anything we want.
+Of course, our health would suffer greatly under such treatment for he would not correct poor health habits nor cure our ailments.

 Who do you want for a preacher?